RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Executing the IBM CICS application**

 The IBM CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HACloud), but you can adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**